mchughmegan/Professional-README-Generator/README.md

 ## Description

 This project uses node.js to create a Professional README.
 It simplifies the process of creating a README file.
 Inquirer and fs were two crucial packages that made the Professional README Generator possible.
-To view a video walkthrough, click on this link https://drive.google.com/file/d/1c6jOkd26Dn45Bjda_fc7sKDg_FuE9qIe/view.

 ## Table of Contents